GoogleCloudPlatform/cloud-sql-proxy/examples/kubernetes/README.md

         # The default Cloud SQL proxy image runs as the
         # "nonroot" user and group (uid: 65532) by default.
         runAsNonRoot: true
+      # Resource configuration depends on an application's requirements.
+You
+      # should adjust the following values based on what your application
+      # needs.
+For details, see https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
       resources:
         requests:
+          # The proxy's memory use scales linearly with the number of active
-          # More connections require more memory.
-Fewer connections require
+          # connections.
+Fewer open connections will use less memory.
+Adjust
-          # less memory.
-Adjust this value based on your application's
+          # this value based on your application's requirements.
-          # requirements.
           memory: "2Gi"
-          # More database IO require more CPUs.
-Less database IO require less
+          # The proxy's CPU use scales linearly with the amount of IO between
-          # CPU.
-Adjust this value based on your application's requirements.
+          # the database and the application.
+Adjust this value values on your
+          # application's requirements.
           cpu:    "1"
     ```
    If you are using a service account key, specify your secret volume and add